Unsinkable Sam: The Cat That Always Came Back

 He was first assigned to a desk job (actually, his title was chief mouser) in the offices of the Governor of Gibraltar, the impressively named Field Marshal John Standish Surtees Prendergast Vereker, 6th Viscount Gort.

 But, seawater was in his blood and he was shipped back to Britain.
-He served out the rest of the war in Belfast looking after the lads in a seaman’s home that was named with impressive originality the “Home for Sailors.”
+He served out the rest of the war in Belfast looking after the lads in a seaman’s home that was named with bureaucratic originality the “Home for Sailors.”

 Unsinkable Sam proved to have top quality genes and he finally expired in 1955.
 As is appropriate for so distinguished a feline, The National Maritime Museum in Greenwich, London has in its possession a pastel portrait of Sam.